2017 1

 Pontet Canet - the news is that Melanie Tesseron (Alfred Tesseron's niece) went back to London, and now it's Alfred Tesseron's daughter, Justine, who will take over responsibilities here in the future.

-2016, 60% Cabernet Sauvignon + 35% Merlot + 4% Cabernet Franc + 1% Verdot, treated with 55% new oak, 35% amphora and 10% 1-year-old barrels, was strong and powerful, succulent, quite dense, complex and precise, long and silky.
+2016, 60% Cabernet Sauvignon + 35% Merlot + 4% Cabernet Franc + 1% Verdot, treated with 55% new oak, 35% amphora, and 10% 1-year-old barrels, was strong, succulent, quite dense, complex, and precise, long and silky.
 95-96p.

 2016 Dame de Montrose displayed fine acidity, freshness, a lot of aromatic blue/blackberries, splendid complexity, and finish.
 92p.

-2016 Montrose had a lot of silky fruit and tannin gently wrapped up by oak, Great intensity of aromatic black fruit and a strong backbone.
+2016 Montrose had a lot of silky fruit and tannin gently wrapped up by oak, Great intensity of aromatic black fruit, and a strong backbone.
 Stupendous complexity and length on the palate.
 98p.

 Marquis d'Alesme - 2016 was made in a modern style with ripe fruit and tannin and had fine complexity and structure.
 Long fruity aftertaste.
 94p+.